HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ###  Notice of deprecation of automated Pod restart on ConfigMap updates

 === "Containers"
-     Beginning with HCL Digital Experience 9.5 Container Update CF221, Pods will not be restarted automatically anymore by Runtime Controller when a ConfigMap is changed manually.
-For production deployments always use the Helm custom values and `helm upgrade` to change configuration.
-This will trigger the appropriate restarts.
-For development and testing when a ConfigMap is changed, the appropriate Pod will have to be restarted manually.
-For more information, see the Help Center topics [Container Configuration](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes)
+     Beginning with CF221, Runtime Controller will not restart Pods automatically when a ConfigMap is changed manually.
+For production deployments, always use the Helm custom values and `helm upgrade` to change configuration.
+Using Helm upgrade for configuration changes triggers the appropriate restart processes.
+For development and testing when a ConfigMap is changed, you have to restart the appropriate Pod manually.
+For more information, see the Help Center topic [Container Configuration](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U